MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/typeperf.md

 ---
 title: typeperf
-description: Reference topic for typeperf, which writes performance data to the command window or to a log file. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for typeperf, which writes performance data to the command window or to a log file. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article